junovhs/SlopChop/README.md

 **It slots in perfectly.
 Every time.
 Guaranteed.**

-This is what Warden enforces: modularity so strict that files become interchangeable, verifiable units.
+This is the ultimate dream of Warden: modularity so strict that files become interchangeable, verifiable units.

 ---